atmoz/blog/post/alcohol-debunked.md

 on my physical and mental health.
 It simply was not worth it.

 I made a decision, and stopped.
 I did not know for how long, it just had to be long enough for my bad habits to be replaced.
-I wanted to remove my dependences on alcohol.
+I wanted to remove my dependencies on alcohol.

 I'm happy to say my experiment has been a success.